LSD is a platform designed to design, build, execute and analyse agent-based simulation models.

 The system is endowed with a suite of intuitive tools allowing the user to construct the model, analyse the results, identify and correct errors, and revise its content.

 LSD has been used for more than two decades to build hundreds of models.
-Marco Valente is the original author of LSD, and today Marcelo Pereira is the leading developer.
+Marco Valente is the original author of LSD while working at IIASA for a project led by G.Dosi.
+Today Marcelo Pereira is the leading developer.